California's 55th State Assembly district: District profile

-The district straddles the intersection of three counties and several distinct regions.
-Centered on the Chino Hills, it includes the southeastern margins of the San Gabriel Valley as well as parts of the northern Santa Ana Valley.
-The district is relatively affluent and primarily suburban.
+Prior to the 2022 California elections, the district straddled the intersection of three counties and several distinct regions.
+Centered on the Chino Hills, it included the southeastern margins of the San Gabriel Valley as well as parts of the northern Santa Ana Valley.
+After the 2020 redistricting cycle, the district encompassed the neighborhoods of Baldwin Hills, the Crenshaw District, Culver City, Ladera Heights, Mar Vista, Del Rey, Palms, Pico-Robertson, Beverly Grove, Mid-Wilshire, and large parts of South Los Angeles.